 Where can it be used?

 The MARS™ was originally validated within asthma in which studies supported both it’s reliability and validity.
 There have been subsequent studies in chronic illness samples including:

 - Heart failure

 - Myocardial infarction

 It provides a ‘spot check’ estimate of a patient’s adherence behaviour, it can also be used within exploratory studies to identify a cohort of patients with low adherence.
 Another use for the MARS™ is to evaluate the impact of interventions.
 It is available in a variety of languages.

 How does it work?

 The MARS™ measures adherence in a non-threatening manner to minimize social pressure which leads to under reporting of non-adherence.
 Respondents indicate their agreement with statements about their medicine use on a 5 point Likert scale.

-To find out more about the MARS™, including licensing, please contact us.
+To find out more about using the MARS in your work please contact Professor Rob Horne.